PhatDot1/Ethereum-Validator-Node/README.md

 3. **Metrics**: If you have a Prometheus/Grafana setup, scrape from `http://<server-ip>:5054/metrics` and build dashboards.

 ---

+Note: At this point you have set up the RPC node, proceed from here for full validator setup, skip to 7.5 for RPC node setup.

 ## 5. Deposit CLI & Generating Validator Keys